hayleys-site-program-repositories/Memory/README.md

 	* My professor helped me in realizing this mistake; I solved this by first turning the if-statement for checking incorrect buttons into a nested if-statement.
 The nested if-statement then checked if the user had 3 mistakes, only playing the sequence if it was false.
 The rest of the code for checking correct buttons was made into an if-else statement.

 * My second challenge was disabling the buttons during the clue sequence to prevent users clicking them.
 I had trouble figuring out where to specifically put the code; I thought simply saying in the guess function that if the clue sequence was playing, set “button.disabled” to true, & if it was not playing then set “button.disabled” to false.
 But it was a little more complicated than that.
 	* I had help from a CodePath TA & a fellow SITE applicant who also tackled this problem; I solved this by approaching it similarly to adding the “lit” class: creating two functions, one for enabling (enableButtons) & one for disabling (disableButtons).
 I then had to place them in the playClueSequence function.
-My next minor issue from here was that I was supposed to setTimeout the enableButtons function, rather than the disableButtons function.
+		* My next minor issue from here was that I was supposed to setTimeout the enableButtons function, rather than the disableButtons function.
 When I tried to setTimeout the disableButtons function, it only disabled the one button & the buttons didn’t re-enable again despite putting it into the end of the function.

 * My last challenge was the button tone playing if the button was accidentally dragged.
 It didn’t stop unless I refreshed the page or clicked the button once more.
+	* I solved this by adding an onMouseDrag event to all the buttons, & calling the stopTone function on each one.
 -----------------

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)